scalacenter/snake-workshop/website/docs/snake/intro.md

 case class World(snake: Snake, fruit: Fruit, height: Int, width: Int)
 ```

 in other words, each object of type `World` is a photograph of the state of the game.
+It contains a snake, a fruit, and it has a height and a width.

 The goal of this workshop is to implement the `nextWorld` function which, provided the previous state of the game and the action of the player,
 returns the next state of the world.